From the Mailbag: A Horn Curriculum

 Yes, I certainly have a syllabus!
 I think any horn teacher at any university should have a syllabus not only because our schools require us to have one (!) but also to clearly set grading policies.
 Frankly if a professor does not have a syllabus it should concern you as they are in fact putting you as a student at risk of not meeting hidden expectations and unspoken requirements.
 You need to know specifically for example how the semester grade is calculated.
 My syllabus for horn covers lessons and studio class, with horn ensemble being treated as an extension of studio class.
 Other classes I am responsible for have their own syllabi as well.

 On the side topic of horn ensemble that is a part of the original question, I have in my teaching treated it as a fall semester part of studio class for some years along the model of the way horn choir was run at Eastman when I was a MM student.
-Especially at the beginning of the semester it is a great way to get the studio sounding more homogenous, to match pitch and articulations and such.
+Especially at the beginning of the semester it is a great way to get the studio sounding more homogeneous, to match pitch and articulations and such.
 My favorite music to do that with is music for double quartet; my first project this year is the Cantos V (music of Schubert) of Verne Reynolds using the newly published version from Prairie Dawg Press which we will perform for Brass Area in a month.

 Method/Etude Books